bgreen-trimble/trimble-modus-vue/README.md

 - **Button**: Versatile button component with variants, sizes, and states
 - **Card**: Flexible card component with different styles and interactive states
+- **Checkbox**: Checkboxes for selecting multiple options with support for indeterminate state
+- **Radio**: Radio buttons for selecting a single option from a list with RadioGroup support
+- **Switch**: Toggle component for binary on/off states
+- **Slider**: Input slider for selecting values from a range
+- **Menu**: Navigation or action menu with icon support and customizable styling
+- **Navbar**: Top navigation bar with branding and responsive behavior
+- **Accordion**: Collapsible content sections for organizing information
+- **Tabs**: Tab-based interface for organizing and switching between views
+- **Toast**: Notification system for displaying brief messages
 - **DarkModeToggle**: Toggle between light and dark themes

 ### Showcase Components